Chapter 3 — Shape Tools

 Pottery Wheel (experimental)

 Settings → Experimental → tick Pottery Wheel to expose the Tools menu's 🏺 entry.
-When enabled, the model spins on a virtual wheel and you sculpt by clicking on it.
+When enabled, the model is mounted on a virtual wheel and you sculpt by clicking on it.
+Pottery mode is available only when the model is in Revolution mode — opening it from any other mode is disabled to protect lofting / multi-object work from being wiped.

 - Push / Pull — radial deformation.
 Push squeezes the wall inward, Pull bulges it outward.